Exciting BCBA Jobs: What it’s Like to Work as a Travel BCBA with Hopebridge

 You’ve likely heard of the concept before, either through travel nurses, Teach for America or the Peace Corps, but have you ever thought about becoming a travel BCBA?

-When Board Certified Behavior Analyst (BCBA) Alycia Link started with Hopebridge, the idea of combining travel with work was something she had dreamed about, but seeing it come to fruition was a whole other experience.
+When Board Certified Behavior Analysts (BCBA) Kaylavictoria Obamwonyi and Alycia Link started with Hopebridge, the idea of combining travel with work was something they had dreamed about, but seeing it come to fruition was a whole other experience.

 Though Alycia only started in the traveling BCBA position six months ago, it has already taken her places—literally.